 HomePlan

-A second-story addition on a Seattle Craftsman is a 14 to 24 month project that touches SDCI's Addition/Alteration permit track, an existing foundation that may or may not carry the new load, pre-1978 lead and pre-1980 asbestos, and a family that almost certainly has to move out for the build.
+A Seattle second-story addition is typically a 14 to 24 month project — about 30 steps across 7 phases, from feasibility through final inspection.
+The classic case is a one-story Craftsman bungalow in Ballard, Wallingford, Ravenna, Mount Baker, or West Seattle getting a pop-up.
+The Seattle Department of Construction and Inspections (SDCI) runs the permit on the Addition/Alteration track rather than as a new build, which means substantial-alteration triggers (CAM 314), pre-1978 lead-paint rules, pre-1980 asbestos rules, and an existing foundation that may or may not carry the new load.
+Turnkey budgets land in the $400,000–$800,000 range for envelope plus light system upgrades, and most families have to move out for 6–12 months.
 This is the workflow most owners run through, in the order most builders recommend.
 Click any step on the project map to read the detail.
 Steps stacked side-by-side run in parallel.

 How to read this map: phases run top-to-bottom.
 Tiles stacked side-by-side run in parallel.
 Each tile is numbered phase.step (for example 3.4) so you can keep your place across visits.
 Click any tile to open the detail page.